 Beach volleyball is the name for this active recreational activity.
 The sport combines athletics, vitality and fun and is both an activity as well as a form of relaxation.
 The attractive performance sport captivates spectators with its flair and excitement and is popular with all ages.

-The size of a beach volleyball court
+The dimensions of a beach volleyball court

 The actual size of the playing area is 16x8 m.
 To improve the rhythm of the game, the FIVB decided to reduce the dimensions of the court from the 18x9 m indoor size to 16x8 m in 1999.